 Source: CAPP, 2017

 Without better access to tidewater and domestic markets, Canada receives fewer economic benefits from development of its oil and natural gas.
 The Canadian Energy Research Institute estimates the Western Canadian oil industry could contribute $1.5 trillion in provincial and federal taxes, and provincial royalties over the next 20 years.
 It’s this economic contribution governments use to help pay for things that Canadians value and want such as health care, education and public infrastructure, including schools, roads and hospitals.

-Despite having and making more than enough oil to meet all of Canada’s own needs, we spent $17 billion last year importing oil from places such as the United States, Saudi Arabia, Algeria, Norway and Nigeria.
+Despite having and making more than enough oil to meet all of Canada’s own needs, we spend about $14 billion a year importing oil from places such as the United States, Saudi Arabia, Algeria, Norway and Nigeria.
 Many of these countries have less stringent environmental standards than Canada’s, and that’s not ideal from a global environmental perspective.